jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ...
 ```

-For the majority of commands you can also use the `-o json` flag to get the same output in the JSON format which is useful if you want to look at the all the details:
+For the majority of commands, you can also use the `-o json` flag to get the same output in the JSON format, which is helpful if you want to look at all the details:

 ```
 istioctl proxy-config listener deployment/web-frontend -o json
 ```

-As the name suggests, the listener command shows all configured listeners for the specific pod, with the addresses, port numbers, matches and destinations.
+As the name suggests, the listener command shows all configured listeners for the specific pod, with the addresses, port numbers, matches, and destinations.

-You can also filter the list down by the address field, port or the type.
-For example to see all listeners listening on port `80`, just add the `--port` flag to the command:
+You can also filter the list down by the address field, port or type.
+For example, to see all listeners listening on port `80`, add the `--port` flag to the command:

 ```
 $ istioctl proxy-config listener deployment/web-frontend --port 80